How to Duplicate Key and Program Key Fob for 2001 Audi TT

 Will this work for 2002 Audi Allroad quattro 2.7t?
 I have only one key.

-I cannot say for certain, but I'm guessing the procedures would be the same.
-I would also assume that your 2002 has an immobilizer chip in it that will require programming.
+I cannot say for certain, but would also assume that your 2002 has an immobilizer chip in it that will require programming.
+The key fob (remote control) may be more difficult to program as well.

 Just followed your instructions, worked perfectly.
 I have an audi tt 2000, question how do I get the key to open the trunk